Car85/batstats/README.md

    ![batstats](https://github.com/Car85/batstats/blob/2de8763c3dc1d413f101dd5ea7c467fd7c9fd58d/icon/icon_batstats.png)

 ### ✅ **Testing** 🚧
-The initial **unitary** testing for both backend and frontend has been implemented. ⚠️ **However, this is an ongoing process** as new features and improvements are added.
+The initial **unitary** testing has been implemented. ⚠️ **However, this is an ongoing process** as new features and improvements are added.
 The testing suite will be continuously updated to ensure the application remains robust and reliable.

 ---